mras0/mjs/doc/es5/es5.md

 - Annex E: 15.1.1 `NaN`, `Infinity` and `undefined` are now read-only properties of the global object
 - 12.15: `debugger` statement
 - Annex E: 15.1.2.2: `parseInt` must not treat a leading 0 as an octal constant
+- Annex D 11.2.3: Order of evaluation of member vs. arguments in function call
+- Annex D: 15.10.6: `RegExp.prototype` should be a `RegExp` object

 ## Notes:
 - 7.1 Form Control Characters changed from ES1 -> ES3 -> ES5